mehtasuraj09/ruby_string_sort/README.md

 1. You need to require 'stringsort' ruby file.
 2. Create an object of the class - CharStringSort.
-3. Call the method - mostCharFirst, and pass the a string to be sorted to it.
+3. Call the method - mostCharFirst or mostCharFirst2, and pass the a string to be sorted to it.